Stamp duty for first time buyers has been abolished for most purchasers.

-From April 2021 anyone living overseas will pay an additional 2 percent in stamp duty if they buy a property in England or Northern Ireland.
+From April 2021 anyone living overseas might need to pay an additional 2 percent in stamp duty if they buy a property in England or Northern Ireland.

 Anyone who is non-UK tax resident will be liable for the new surcharge.
 The surcharge will also apply to British Expats working and living overseas.

-The Government plans to use the extra stamp duty revenue to provide around 6000 new homes for the homeless.
+The Government initially planned to use the extra stamp duty revenue to provide around 6000 new homes for the homeless.

 Stamp duty calculations with new stamp duty thresholds.
 One ckick SDLT Calculations!